data-ethics-and-society/data-ethics-and-society-reading-group/topics_and_materials/2_Reflecting-on-Practice.md

 * Should we think critically about 'public good' as civil servants?
 * Is working through a lens of intersectional feminism in direct conflict with public sector 'neutrality'?

 ### Materials for Book Club

+__Main text:__ Data Feminism [(open review version)](https://bookbook.pubpub.org/data-feminism), _Catherine D'Ignazio & Lauren Klein_.

+A fully open-access version of this text will soon be available.
+In the meantime, attendees of the event can be sent a link to a digital version of the text upon request (please email one of the course leaders).
+Please **do not share** this digital copy of the book outside of the group.

-Below is a selection of supplementary reading material.
+__For this session, please focus on the following selection of supplementary reading material__

 __Quick reads:__
 * [Police built an AI to predict violent crime.
 It was seriously